 Artist Statement

-I make sculptures, installations and works on paper inspired by packaging, architectural debris and derelict spaces.
-I am interested in how these structures are built and how they corrode, exploring the point of transition between becoming and crumbling.
-Informed by studies in archaeology, architectural fantasy, and theatrical set design, I approach these overlooked materials as silent narrators of our contemporary history.
+My sculptures, installations and works on paper address how industrial materials and structures are built and how they corrode.
+I am interested in the point of transition between becoming and crumbling.
+Incorporating archeology, architectural fantasy and theatrical set design, my work explores the overlooked as silent narrators of our contemporary history.

-In the works on paper, I create scenes around mundane objects: a piece of styrofoam deteriorating on the sidewalk, scaffolding covers, a scrap of bubble wrap.
-These are small moments, but I treat them like protagonists: witnesses to the world around them.
+In my works on paper, I focus on mundane scenes: a piece of styrofoam deteriorating on the sidewalk, scaffolding covers, a scrap of bubble wrap.
+I treat the seemingly insignificant as protagonists, witnesses to the world around them.

 .